 In 1992, Tewksbury received an influx of patients as part of a statewide campus organization plan.
 6 Portions of the campus were altered that altered the remaining historic fabric of the campus, including the installation of non-historic window sashes and entrances to the Southgate Men’s Building, the removal of the cornice of the Storehouse, and the removal of the front of the Stonecroft Building.

 Because of the variety of mental and physical illnesses at Tewksbury, a Home Training School for Nurses with a two-year program was established on the campus in 1894, which expanded to a three-year training program in 1898.
 4 6 A School of Practical Nursing was added in 1921.
 Both closed in 1997 over financial concerns.
 10

 The Administration Building was designed by Boston architect John A. Fox in the Queen Anne style and constructed in 1894 as part of the campaign to replace early wood-frame buildings with fireproof masonry ones.
 6 It was built immediately in front of the circa 1854 Almshouse structure which was subsequently torn down.
 The Administration Building was expanded with two-story wings circa 1920 and a one-story rear ell circa 1930, both designed in the Colonial Revival style.

 Women’s Asylum Building (Building 4)

-The Women’s Asylum Building was designed by Boston architect John A. Fox in the Romanesque Revival style and constructed in 1903.
+The Women’s Asylum Building was designed by Boston architect John A. Fox in the Romanesque Revival style and was constructed in 1903.
 6 It was designed to house 100 women.
 The only major modification to the building came in 1991 when a new one-story wing (Building 5) was constructed at the northwest corner.